-- "(a) a mutual Fund by whatever name called, Which invest more than sixty five percent of the total proceeds in debt and money market instrument or; - (b) a fund which invests sixty five percent or more of its proceeds in units of fund referred to in sub-clause (a)" - Note 6: As per the Finance Act the capital gains on transfer/redemption /maturity of unlisted bond or an unlisted debenture on or after 23 July 2024 will be deemed to be short term capital gains (irrespective of the period of holding).
-Consequently, such short-term capital gains shall be chargeable to tax at the applicable rates (plus applicable surcharge and cess). - Note 7: The Finance Act, has amended section 48 of the Act so as to remove the indexation benefit while computing long-term capital gains for all taxpayers (other than long-term capital gains arising on unlisted shares acquired prior to 31 January 2018 and sold as part of Offer for sale).
+"(a) a mutual Fund by whatever name called, Which invest more than sixty five percent of the total proceeds in debt and money market instrument or;

+(b) a fund which invests sixty five percent or more of its proceeds in units of fund referred to in sub-clause (a)"

+Note 5: The Finance (No.2) Act, 2024 expanded the scope of section 50AA to also cover unlisted bonds or unlisted debenture transferred or redeemed or matured on or after the 23rd day of July, 2024 within its ambit.
+Thus, such short-term capital gains are chargeable to tax at the applicable slab rates, maximum being 30% (plus applicable surcharge and cess).

+Note 6: The Finance Act, has amended section 48 of the Act so as to remove the indexation benefit while computing long-term capital gains for all taxpayers (other than long-term capital gains arising on unlisted shares acquired prior to 31 January 2018 and sold as part of Offer for sale).

-Note 8: Surcharge on capital gains taxable under section 111A or section 112 or section 112A of the IT Act is restricted to 15%.
+Note 7: Surcharge on capital gains taxable under section 111A or section 112 or section 112A of the IT Act is restricted to 15%.